kithmini-wijesiri/DiffDock_PDB_SMILES_Docking/README.md

 Other Properties Related to Input: Pre-Processing Needed

 *Ref:  Corso, Gabriele, Hannes Stärk, Bowen Jing, Regina Barzilay, and Tommi Jaakkola.
 “Diffdock: Diffusion steps, twists, and turns for molecular docking.” arXiv preprint arXiv:2210.01776 (2022)*

+**SMINA Overview**
+smina is a fork of Autodock Vina (http://vina.scripps.edu/) that focuses on improving scoring and minimization.
+SMINA allows for flexible docking, meaning it can adjust the position and orientation of both the ligand and the receptor to find the optimal binding pose